Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $40 was successfully paid and registered.
+* The amount of $200 was successfully paid and registered.

-* The transfer license DX auto run codec has been activated for your project in the blockchain.
+* The transfer license has Key plug BTC License been activated for your project in the blockchain.
   #